John Thomas Howell

 He was the assistant of Alice Eastwood (1859−1953), the renowned botanist and botanical collection director at the California Academy of Sciences in San Francisco, California.

 Taxa named for Howell

-The genera of Howelliella (in the family Plantaginaceae), Howellanthus (Scott Mountain phacelia) of the Boraginaceae family and also Johanneshowellia (Howell's buckwheat) of the family Polygonaceae, are all named in his honor.
+The genera of Howelliella (in the family Plantaginaceae), Howellanthus (a synonym of Phacelia in the Boraginaceae family) and also Johanneshowellia (Howell's buckwheat) of the family Polygonaceae, are all named in his honor.